Nurture Group Network - First school in Bristol...

 Four Acres Academy is proud to have been awarded with the coveted Bristol Standard Award for Quality and Effectiveness of Early Years Foundation Stage (EYFS) Provision.
 The Bristol Standard has received national acclaim and been accredited with Quality Assurance Status under the national Investors in Children scheme.
 As a result of its success, six other local authorities are now using the Bristol Standard.
 The Bristol Standard, a self evaluation framework is designed to help nurseries, pre-schools, reception classes and child-minders to reflect on, assess and improve their practice.
 For more information see the link on Bristol City Council’s web site.

 Artsmark is a nationally recognised Award for schools, Academys and youth organisations who demonstrate excellence in arts and cultural provision.
 Holding Artsmark demonstrates that the Academy values the arts and culture.
 Artsmark provides a comprehensive audit tool, sets benchmarks for evaluating arts provision, supports successful and sustainable relationships between education settings and arts and cultural organisations and embeds and enriches arts and cultural experiences across the organisation.
-For more information, follow this link.
+The 2017 Panel commented: "The panel was impressed by your continuing commitment to the value of the arts, evidenced in provision you already had in place, such as your Shakespeare for Schools involvement and your annual art gallery show.
+Likewise, you clearly recognise what the arts can do for the curriculum as a whole."
+For more information about the Arts Council for England, follow this link.

 Eco Schools “Silver”